petermr/tigr2ess/installation/mac/INSTALLATION.md

 - Set environment variable to access ami plugins (tools)

-    -How to Find your Path:
+    - First, Find your Path:
     - Cloned repository contains .jars and ami plugins/tools.
     - Get into either of the directory ../ami-jar/ami20190115/bin/ or ../ami-jar/ami20190211/bin/ folder.
     - All ami tools are contained in this directory.
     - type <code>pwd</code> and copy this path.
-Replace this for <code>absolute-path</code> in the following command:
+    - Replace this for <code>absolute-path</code> in the following command:

 > export PATH=$PATH:/absolute-path/ami-jar/ami20190115/bin/